-If any pipelines exist, ask the developer: ☐ Have you consulted with the utility operator? ☐ Have you, working with the utility operator, considered the need for ROW access? ☐ Have you considered evacuation routes to be used in the unlikely event of an emergency? ☐ How will you prevent excavation damage to buried utilities during construction? ☐ Are there alternative uses for the pipeline ROW such as green spaces, parks, golf courses, trails and other recreational spaces?
+If any pipelines exist, ask the developer: ☐ Have you consulted with the utility operator? ☐ Have you, working with the utility operator, considered the need for ROW access or setback requirements? ☐ Have you considered evacuation routes to be used in the unlikely event of an emergency? ☐ How will you prevent excavation damage to buried utilities during construction? ☐ Are there plans for alternative uses for the pipeline ROW such as green spaces, parks, golf courses, trails and other recreational spaces?